Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 - Trade[XYZ] has processed over $100 billion in RWA perpetual volume since October 2025 — gold, silver, crude oil, U.S. equities — with an annualized run rate exceeding $600 billion

-- On-chain settlement — your funds are in a smart contract, not a counterparty’s balance sheet.
+- On-chain settlement — your funds are in a smart contract, not on a counterparty’s balance sheet.
 There is no FTX scenario here — no CEO gambling your deposits in a side fund, because there is no CEO and there is no side fund

 How to Trade S&P500 — Step by Step